 After a careful search, the perfect site was located west of Denton, near the Denton Municipal Airport and construction began in Spring 2006.
 Dedicated in 2007, the Rafes Urban Astronomy Center (RUAC) is named after Richard Rafes, former vice president of administrative affairs at UNT, and his wife, Tommye, who donated the land for the center.
 In addition to the generous land donation for the observatory, Richard and Tommye Rafes also donated an adjacent plot of land, which will someday become a public parking area.

 In the Fall of 2008, The Hudson Amphitheater made its debut at the RUAC, nestled between the 2 large domes.
 Constructed using recycled materials, this outdoor amphitheater was funded in part through a donation from the M.R. and Evelyn Hudson Foundation of Keller.
 It features sturdy, movable benches which can accommodate up to 60 people.
-This serves as the primary congregation spot for talks about the night sky during public outreach events, such as Star Parties, held on the first Saturday of every month.
+This serves as the primary congregation spot for talks about the night sky during public outreach events, such as Star Parties, held on the first and third Saturday of every month.

 One of the first of its kind in a major metropolitan area in the United States, this site continues to flourish.
 With roughly 3,000 astronomy students and more than 1,000 visitors using this facility, annually, the Rafes Urban Astronomy Center has become one of the brightest spots in the Mean Green Universe.

 Are you interested in stargazing and learning more about constellations and deep sky objects?
-The Rafes Urban Astronomy Center is open every first Saturday of the month, for public Star Parties.
+The Rafes Urban Astronomy Center is open every first and third Saturday of the month, for public Star Parties.
 Perfect for family outings!
 For more information click here!